Bayan Algorithm: Detecting Communities in Networks Through Exact and Approximate Optimization of Modularity: Abstract

 \section{Abstract}

-Community detection is a classic problem in network science with extensive applications in various fields.
-Among numerous approaches, the most common method is modularity maximization.
-Despite their design philosophy and wide adoption, heuristic modularity maximization algorithms rarely return an optimal partition or anything similar.
-We propose a specialized algorithm, \textit{Bayan}, which returns partitions with a guarantee of either optimality or proximity to an optimal partition.
-At the core of the Bayan algorithm is a branch-and-cut scheme that solves an integer programming formulation of the modularity maximization problem to optimality or approximate it within a factor.
-We compare Bayan against 30 alternative community detection methods using structurally diverse synthetic and real networks.
-Our results demonstrate Bayan's distinctive accuracy and stability in retrieving ground-truth communities of standard benchmark graphs.
-Bayan is several times faster than open-source and commercial solvers for modularity maximization making it capable of finding optimal partitions for instances that cannot be optimized by any other existing method.
-Overall, our assessments point to Bayan as a suitable choice for exact maximization of modularity in real networks with up to 3000 edges (in their largest connected component) and approximating maximum modularity in larger instances on ordinary computers.
-A Python implementation of the Bayan algorithm (the \textit{bayanpy} library) is publicly available through the package installer for Python (pip).
+Community detection is a classic network problem with extensive applications in various fields.
+Its most common method is using modularity maximization heuristics which rarely return an optimal partition or anything similar.
+Partitions with globally optimal modularity are difficult to compute, and therefore have been underexplored.
+Using structurally diverse networks, we compare 30 community detection methods including our proposed algorithm that offers optimality and approximation guarantees: the \textit{Bayan} algorithm.
+Unlike existing methods, Bayan globally maximizes modularity or approximates it within a factor.
+Our results show the distinctive accuracy and stability of maximum-modularity partitions in retrieving planted partitions at rates higher than most alternatives for a wide range of parameter settings in two standard benchmarks.
+Compared to the partitions from 29 other algorithms, maximum-modularity partitions have the best medians for description length, coverage, performance, average conductance, and well clusteredness.
+These advantages come at the cost of additional computations which Bayan makes possible for small networks (networks that have up to 3000 edges in their largest connected component).
+Bayan is several times faster than using open-source and commercial solvers for modularity maximization, making it capable of finding optimal partitions for instances that cannot be optimized by any other existing method.
+Our results point to a few well performing algorithms, among which Bayan stands out as the most reliable method for small networks.
+A Python implementation of the Bayan algorithm (\textit{bayanpy}) is publicly available through the package installer for Python.\\

+This is a post-peer-review accepted manuscript from the journal Physical Review E. The publisher authenticated version (version of record) and full citation details are available on the website of the American Physical Society. \href{https://doi.org/10.1103/PhysRevE.110.044315}{doi.org/10.1103/PhysRevE.110.044315}